jcwang587/xdatbus/docs/source/usage/command_line_interface.rst

 Combine trajectories
 ----------------

-Copy the XDATCAR files in sequence, naming as XDATCAR01, XDATCAR02, XDATCAR10 ... or XDATCAR1, XDATCAR2, XDATCAR10...;
+Copy the `XDATCAR` files in sequence, naming as `XDATCAR01, XDATCAR02, XDATCAR10` ... or
-both formats will work.
+`XDATCAR1, XDATCAR2, XDATCAR10`...; both formats will work.
 In the same directory, run the command ``xdc_aggregate`` or use ``xdc_aggregate -h`` for help.
 The script will first wrap the coordinates within the cell and concatenate the trajectories using a naming sequence.

 .. code-block:: console